danielcliu/youtube-channel-transcript-api/README.md

 ## Warning

  This code, in part, uses an undocumented part of the YouTube API, which is called by the YouTube web-client.
-So there is no guarantee that it won't stop working tomorrow, if they change how things work.
+So there is no guarantee that it won't stop working tomorrow if they change how things work.
 It also uses the Youtube Data API v3, so it is up to you that you are following all of that API's rules.
 In addition, you will have to worry about managing your own Quota for the YouTube Data API, its resource for limiting calls.